GuilhermeCarra/PHP-FileSystem-Explorer/README.md

 ## DESCRIPTION

-This project operates like an OS File Explorer.
+This project operates like an OS File Explorer where PHP provides folders/files info to Javascript show it on browser.

 ## FEATURES